Sunglasses-At-Night/Sunglasses-At-Night.github.io/source/_posts/_modular-imgui.md

 };
 ```

-Note that creating a class for each block allows it to implement helper methods and have internal state variables (which are often useful).
+Note that creating a class for each block allows it to implement helper methods and have internal state variables - which are often useful.

 `StatsEditorBlock.cpp`